Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Bowling Green Stats and Trends

+- In Bowling Green's seven games this year, it has six wins against the spread.

-- The Falcons have always covered the spread this year when underdogs by 3 points or more in five chances.
+- The Falcons have an against the spread record of 5-0 in their five games when underdogs by 3 points or more this year.

-- Bowling Green's games this season have hit the over two times in seven opportunities (28.6%).
+- Bowling Green's games this year have hit the over on two of seven set point totals (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.